moleculerjs/moleculer/README.md

 _If you don't call the original `handler` it will break the request.
 You can use it in cachers.
 If you find the data in cache, don't call the handler, instead return the cached data._

-If you would like to do something with response after the success request, use the `ctx.after` function.

-Example code from cacher middleware how to use the `ctx.after` method:
+Example code from cacher middleware:
 ```js
 return (handler, action) => {
     return function cacherMiddleware(ctx) {